-If you are currently caring for or supporting someone who has challenging behaviour, we can help and support you in the home environment.
+If you are currently caring for or supporting someone with challenging behaviour or behaviours of concern, we can help and support you in the home environment.

 It is important that all aspects of problem behaviour are explored and discussed to give a better understanding of an individuals specific needs.